-Motorist sees vehicle 300 feet down ravine, officials discover body inside
+Motorist sees vehicle 300 feet down ravine, officials discover body

-WASHINGTON COUNTY — A woman was found dead inside a vehicle discovered more than 300 feet down a steep ravine off the side of Kolob Terrace Road Thursday morning.
+WASHINGTON COUNTY — A woman was found dead and a vehicle was discovered more than 300 feet down a steep ravine off the side of Kolob Terrace Road Thursday morning.
 A dog survived the crash.

 Shortly after 11 a.m. officers, a search and rescue team and emergency medical personnel were dispatched to Kolob Terrace Road in Washington County after a bystander called in to report a vehicle sitting at the bottom of a deep ravine west of the roadway, Lt.
 Dave Crouse with the Washington County Sheriff’s Office said in a statement issued Thursday afternoon.